 This is not so much a hack as an ‘alternative use’, but an incredibly useful one!

-Instead of just thinking about the Antilop as a highchair, you could use it as an activity area for painting, playdough, baking etc.
+Instead of just thinking about the IKEA Antilop highchair, you could use it as an activity area for painting, playdough, baking etc.

 If any of these give you some inspiration or you’re already using them, please do send me pictures to share how they’re helping you and your family!
 I love seeing how people are adapting household items for their own uses!

 If you already have the IKEA Antilop highchair, and you’re looking for a way to help decrease cleaning time further and provide your little one with a sectioned area for their meals, check out our IKEA compatible EasyMat.
 It is available in a range of different colours and can be used as an activity tray when your little one eventually moves onto plates!